Many mothers wonder just exactly what unconditional love is for a child, well, let’s start with what it is NOT and go from there.

-To combat this they began spoiling them, trying to make them happy at all costs, and let feelings of guilt (or the idea that they were somehow inadequate) govern their parenting decisions.
+To combat this they began spoiling them…or trying to make them happy at all costs.
+They let feelings of guilt (or the idea that they were somehow inadequate) govern their parenting decisions.

 I love my kids because they are my kids.
 Nothing they do will change that.
 I’d love them no matter what.
-But does that mean I let them do what they want even to their own detriment?
-No!
+This does NOT mean that I always let them do what they want.
+That would be to their detriment.

 Let’s dispel some common myths of unconditional love together.